U.S. secures deal with Netherlands, Japan on China chip export limit- Bloomberg | Law-Order

 When asked about the Bloomberg report, the White House declined to comment beyond Kirby's earlier remarks.
 The Dutch foreign ministry and a spokesperson at Japan's Ministry of Economy, Trade and Industry declined to comment.

-Officials at Nikon and Tokyo Electron were unavailable for comment when Reuters contacted them outside regular business hours.
-The Netherlands' Prime Minister Mark Rutte earlier said that it was not clear whether his government would disclose the result of ongoing talks with the United States over new export restrictions for the semiconductor industry.
+A spokesperson at Nikon declined to comment, saying the company could not speak about something that had not been officially announced.
+Officials at Tokyo Electron were unavailable for comment when Reuters contacted them outside regular business hours.
+The Netherlands' prime minister, Mark Rutte, earlier said that it was not clear whether his government would disclose the result of ongoing talks with the United States over new export restrictions for the semiconductor industry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)